ethereumdegen/bevy_mesh_terrain/readme.md

 The source of height !
 This is a grayscale image in R16 format and if values are totally dead black then the shader will actually make alpha == 1 right there so you can blow holes in the terrain for caves and such (youll prob want to put rock doodads there to make it look nice!)

 *Color/Diffuse Texture Array*
 This is the source of the actual terrain textures.
-In this configuration, there are only 4 different types you get in order to improve performance of the shader and gpu memory .
+Up to 256 textures can be loaded in and painted with the splat map.
 So for example, grass, dirt, snow, and sand.
 You can edit that file of course for different looks.
-These pop through based on the splat map..

 *Splat Map Texture*
-This is an RGBA texture where the intensity of each channel controls the alpha of each of the Color Array Textures.
-So for example if the R channel is white and the rest black, the entire terrain will be grass.
-This is what you would typically edit in a 'terrain editor' to paint your grass in one area, dirt in another area, snow on mountains, etc.
+This is an RGBA control map texture for the diffuse texture array using a special data protocol.
+This is what you edit in a 'terrain editor' to paint your grass in one area, dirt in another area, snow on mountains, etc.

 ## Splat Map Texture Protocol